dbp/cpcj/_interviews/hmitra-kaboli.md

 Producing The Heart is a constant struggle with myself.
 I constantly ask myself, “Can I really do this?
 Am I going to able to provide for myself and maybe someone else?
 Can I buy a house one day?”
 You know?
 Every time I go visit my parents they're like, “When are you gonna get your shit together;” they haven't taken care of me or provided for me for many years, but still they're like, “You need to buy a house.”
 I just visited my parents and the last day I was there my dad convinced me to get a mutual fund.
 I don't even know what that means.
 Sure dad, I'll do that.
 But I don't have any security or any stability.
 I've learned to trust the freelance game that something will always come, but god it is stressful.
 Only until very recently have I been successful at freelancing.
 For a while I was struggling.
 Which is why I will not quit that fish job until I know for sure that I definitely do not need to work there.
 Then will I quit.

-_You always hear the stories about the ones who made it, never the one about those who quit, because they quit, you know?_
+_<bold>You always hear the stories about the ones who made it, never the one about those who quit, because they quit, you know?</bold>_

 Do you listen to Death, Sex and Money?
 (The WNYC show).
 There's this one episode with this woman Heidi on it.
 I only know because I mixed the episode.
 But the story is this woman, she's in her fifties, she's this filmmaker and producer, and she has this great deal on an apartment in Park Slope but finally gets priced out and is forced to move.
 She's in her 50s, she's single, she doesn't have any money, she never saved, she never accumulated any capital.
 So this episode just follows her as she has nowhere else to go and nothing to do, and no option but to move back home.
 I don't want that to be me.
 I would much rather cut my losses at 30, 32, even 35 and just start over with something else, then I'd be 50 and broke.

 But also I wonder.
 If I was to get a full time job, would I want a radio job?
 I don't know.
 I've never had a full time job.

-_Are there freelance producer jobs out there?_
+_<bold>Are there freelance producer jobs out there?</bold>_

 Yes.
 Definitely.
 I'm just really bad at getting jobs.
 I don't know how to look for them, so I've stopped looking.
 People ask me to do stuff for them and it works a lot better that way.
 Every time I try and put myself out there it's the worst.
 People are like what's wrong with her?
 Being a producer for The Heart has no caché.
 Occasionally people say that I'm way over-qualified for this, and all I can say is, that's what you think.

 I spend a lot of time working for WNYC and I feel like they really killed my buzz.
 It's like, way to make someone feel like a piece of shit.
 I don't know.
 I was just feeling so disposable and dispensable every time I was there.
 The thing about being a freelancer is you can't have a bad day.
 Not everything I make is my best work.
 And it just so happened that the one time there was something riding on it at WNYC that could've turned permanent, I didn't do a good job on it.

-_But that's kind of the dark side of the DIY thing that's driving radio now.
+_<bold>But that's kind of the dark side of the DIY thing that's driving radio now.
 A lot of people will have their own podcast.
 How do you tell the difference between someone having their own podcast in their bedroom, and someone doing a show like The Heart in their own bedroom?
-It takes a really good ear from people listening, and maybe it's not something that everyone has._
+It takes a really good ear from people listening, and maybe it's not something that everyone has.</bold>_

 Yeah some people might not know the difference.
 They'll just be like, “What's all this stuff happening here?
 I don't wanna listen to that.
 I just wanna listen to people talk.”
 A lot of people like that.
 Not me though.
 If I’m going to make radio it can’t sound like that.